Gender dysphoria: Biological treatments

 In its position statement published December 2020, the Endocrine Society stated that there is durable evidence for a biological underpinning to gender identity and that pubertal suppression, hormone therapy, and medically indicated surgery are effective and relatively safe when monitored appropriately and have been established as the standard of care.
 They noted a decrease in suicidal ideation among youth who have access to gender-affirming care and comparable levels of depression to cisgender peers among socially transitioned pre-pubertal youth.
-In its 2017 guideline on treating those with gender dysphoria, it recommends puberty blockers be started when the child has started puberty (Tanner Stage 2 for breast or genital development) and cross-sex hormones be started at 16, though they note "there may be compelling reasons to initiate sex hormone treatment prior to the age of 16 years in some adolescents with GD/gender incongruence".
-They recommend a multidisciplinary team of medical and mental health professionals manage the treatment for those under 18.
-They also recommend "monitoring clinical pubertal development every 3 to 6 months and laboratory parameters every 6 to 12 months during sex hormone treatment".

 A review published in Child and Adolescent Mental Health found that puberty blockers are fully reversible, and that they are associated with such positive outcomes as decreased suicidality in adulthood, improved affect and psychological functioning, and improved social life.
+A later review from 2025, published in Frontiers in Endocrinology, found that puberty blockers "significantly improve" mental health, albeit long-term physical safety outcomes remain uncertain.

 More rigorous studies are needed to assess the effectiveness, safety, and long-term benefits and risks of hormonal and surgical treatments.
-For instance, a 2020 Cochrane review found insufficient evidence to determine whether feminizing hormones were safe or effective.
+For instance, a 2020 Cochrane review found insufficient evidence to determine whether feminizing hormones were safe or effective, due to the lack of "completed studies that met [their] inclusion criteria."
 Several studies have found significant long-term psychological and psychiatric pathology after surgical treatments.

-In 2021, a review published in Plastic And Reconstructive Surgery found that less than 1% of people who undergo gender-affirming surgery regret the decision.

-Comorbidities

-Among youth, around 20% to 30% of individuals attending gender clinics meet the DSM criteria for an anxiety disorder.
-Gender dysphoria is also associated with an increased risk of eating disorders in transgender youth.